News

 Due to their tight budget, Tireman Racing entered the 2025 Dakar Cassic without a service crew or motorhome.
 Rivals predicted they would last no more than one or two days.
 But Péter and András, proved them wrong: Driving 500–800 kilometers per day, repairing the car at night, and sleeping in a small tent beside their vehicle.
 While factory teams had coaches, masseurs, mental trainers, and huge support trucks, the they had only had each other.
 There were days when they finished as high as 9th out of a 100-car field.
 On the penultimate stage, disaster struck: the Pajero rolled in the dunes, stopped on its nose, and caught fire.
 Péter broke his leg and ribs – but they refused to give up.
 That night, they rebuilt the car, and with painkillers, they crossed the final finish line.
 In the end, even the doubters stood and applauded.
 They finished 19th in the Classic H2 category.

-In 2026, they are aiming even higher: competing in the elite T2 category.
-This is the battleground of factory giants: Toyota with 3 cars and a 220-person crew, Land Rover Defender with 3 cars and 180 people, and Stéphane Peterhansel, the 14-time Dakar winner himself.
-Meanwhile, the team Tireman Racing is building their rally car from two wrecked Nissan Patrols, in a small workshop with just 4–5 people.
-Instead of a massive support truck, they are preparing a small van as their service vehicle.
+In 2026, they aimed even higher, entering the elite Stock category.
+This was the battleground of factory giants: Toyota with two cars and Land Rover Defender with three cars and Stéphane Peterhansel, the 14-time Dakar winner himself.
+Meanwhile, Tireman Racing arrived with a rally car built from two wrecked Nissan Patrols in a small workshop by just a few people, supported by a small service van instead of a massive factory trucks.

 Dakar Classic 2025